LIMUNIMI/ASMD/README.md

 1. `ensemble`: `true` if contains multiple instruments, `false` otherwise
 2. `instruments`: the list of the instruments contained in the dataset
 3. `sources`:
     1. `format`: the format of the audio recordings of the single source-separated tracks
 4. `recording`:
     1. `format`: the format of the audio recordings of the mixed tracks
-5. `ground_truth`:
-N.B. each ground_truth has an `int` value:
-        -  `0`: false
-        -  `1`: true, manual or mechanichal (Disklavier) annotation
-        -  `2`: true, automatic annotation with state-of-art algorithms
+5. `ground_truth`: *N.B. each ground_truth has an `int` value, indicating `0` -> false, `1` -> true (manual or mechanical - Disklavier - annotation), `2` -> true (automatic annotation with state-of-art algorithms)*
     1. `non_aligned`: `true` if non_aligned scores are provided
     2. `broad_alignment`: `true` if broad_alignment scores are provided
     3. `precise_alignment`: `true` if precisely aligned scores are provided
     4. `velocities`: `true` if velocities are provided
     5. `f0`: `true` if f0 values are provided
-            6.  `songs`: the list of songs in the dataset unknown
+6.  `songs`: the list of songs in the dataset
     1. `composer`: the composer family name
     2. `instruments`: list of instruments in the song
     3. `recording`: dictionary
         1. `path`: a list of paths to be mixed for reconstructing the full track (usually only one)
     4. `sources`: dictionary
         1. `path`: a list of paths to the single instrument tracks in the same order as `instruments`
     5. `ground_truth`: list of paths to the ground_truth json files.
-            One ground_truth path per instrument is provided if the dataset contains instrument-specific data, otherwise they are all mixed in one big ground_truth.
+One ground_truth path per instrument is alway provided.
 The order of the ground_truth path is the same of sources and of the instruments.
 Note that some ground_truth paths can be identical (as in PHENICX for indicating that violin1 and violin2 are playing exactly the same thing).
 7.  `url`: the url to download the dataset including the protocol
-            8.  `post-process`: a list of shell commands to be executed to prepare the dataset; they can be lists themselves to allow the use of anchors to "install_dir" field with the syntax "&install_dir"
+8.  `post-process`: a list of shell commands to be executed to prepare the dataset; they can be lists themselves to allow the use of anchors to install_dir" field with the syntax "&install_dir"
 9.  `unpack`: `true` if the url needs to be unpacked

 In general, I maintained the following principles: